runar-rkmedia/runar_web_source/_posts/2017-04-08-Karabiner.md

 What makes Karabiner extra useful, is that you can not only configure it through a graphical user interface, but also by just editing a `.json`-file.
 This is great for those who are used to editing text files, as most developers and programmers are.

+It is no also possible to share and import complex key-modification-rules, which is a very handy and welcome feature.

 ### macOS Sierra

 macOS Sierra brought some changes to the generic keyboard and mouse drivers, and this broke earlier versions of Karabiner.
 Luckily, the developers are currently rewriting Karabiner, which is now called Karabiner Elements, to work with the updated OS.